-[1] This is an application for judicial review brought by the Applicant, the Right Honourable Jean Chrétien (the "Applicant"), in respect of the Fact Finding Report of the Commission of Inquiry into the Sponsorship Program and Advertising Activities, dated November 1, 2005, entitled Who is Responsible?
+[1] This is an application for judicial review brought by Mr. Jean Pelletier (the "Applicant"), in respect of the Fact Finding Report of the Commission of Inquiry into the Sponsorship Program and Advertising Activities, dated November 1, 2005, entitled Who is Responsible?